Chicano rap: 1990s

-During the late 1980s and 90s Chicano rap was brought by artist who shared their personal experiences through their lyrics.

-In the mid-1990s, Eazy-E formed the group Brownside.
-Consisting of members Wicked, Klever, and Trouble, Brownside was essentially the Chicano equivalent of N.W.A.
+During the 1990s, some Chicano rappers, such as Sinful of the Mexicanz, began using influences from Mexican music in their beats and delivery, although this subgenre of music is sometimes referred to today as "urban regional" and not always representative of Chicano rap.
+The hip hop group Akwid also combines traditional Mexican regional music with hip hop vocals.
+By the mid-1990s, Chicano group Brownside, whose members consisted of Wicked, Klever, and Trouble, was essentially the Chicano equivalent of N.W.A.
 Drawing their experiences in society into their music, Brownside illustrated the harsh realities of life and the Chicano experience.

-During the 1990s, some Chicano rappers such as Sinful of the Mexicanz began using influences from Mexican music in their beats and delivery, although this subgenre of music is sometimes referred to today as "urban regional" and not always representative of Chicano rap.
-The hip hop group Akwid also combines traditional Mexican regional music with hip hop vocals.

-Starting from the release of his 1995 album, Smile Now, Die Later, Kid Frost began to include the issues of immigration and drug trafficking related to the US-Mexico border by incorporating the sound of narcocorridos into his raps, further establishing the connection between Mexican folk music and Chicano rap.
+And after release of Kid Frost's 1995 album, Smile Now, Die Later, Chicano rap began to include topics of immigration and drug trafficking near the US-Mexico border by incorporating the sound of narcocorridos into his raps, further establishing the connection between Mexican folk music and Chicano rap.

 2000s - present

-Thump Records, Urban Kings Music and Low Profile Records introduced new Chicano rap artists.
-New artists include Ms Krazie, Knight Owl, Chino Grande, and Mr. Sancho.
+In the 2000s record labels, such as, Thump Records, Urban Kings Music and Low Profile Records introduced a new group Chicano rap New artists include Ms Krazie, Knight Owl, Chino Grande, and Mr. Sancho.
 Charlie Row Campo released "Stop Studio Gangstas" album in 2007.
 One of the most widely recognized Chicano rappers today is Lil Rob of San Diego, his album "Natural High/High Till I Die" sold 90,000 copies and his single "Summer Nights" was considered a major crossover and received heavy rotation on radio stations and video programs not directly related to Chicano rap music.
 This widely successful artist has recently reappeared in the limelight, with the song Summer Nights being used in TikTok trends, and even being sampled in Destiny Roger's 2022 hit by the same name.